Updates

 Should You Upgrade?

-Short answer: yes, if you’re already on 17.2.x.
-There’s very little downside to applying a patch release like this, and the stability improvements alone make it worthwhile.
-But as always:
+Quick answer: yeah, if you're already running 17.2.x.
+There’s hardly any downside with a patch like this, and the stability's worth it.
+Still, make sure you:

 • Test in a staging environment

-• Keep an eye on any custom extensions or packages
+• Watch for impacts to any custom extensions or packages

-• Review the official release notes for anything that might affect your setup
+• Scan the official release notes for anything relevant to your setup

 The takeaway, minus the paper bag